The primary stage name someone uses.

 If the name in the URL does not match the name we currently use, please report the issue to the mods.

 We do not support name translations.
-All names should be readable in English (diacritic are allowed).
+All names should be romanized (diacritic are allowed).

-If a person's name in their native language is not easily readable in English, it should be added as an alternative name.
+If a person's name in their native language is not in the roman script, it should be added as an alternative name.